-All of the data is held at the University of Leeds in a highly secure environment.
+The University of Leeds hold all data in a highly secure environment.
+The University of Leeds and the University of Leicester process all data, including confidential personally identifiable data, in highly secure environments.
 As we are an audit, we keep this data permanently so we can check on what has happened in the past.
 We do remove personal identifiers from our data base once an individual is older than 18 years and has not been in PICU for the last five years.